java-tools/awe/website/versioned_docs/version-4.2.0/intro.md

 ## Prerequisites
-You must have Maven 3.x installed on your computer as well as a JDK 8 or higher
+You must have Maven 3.x installed on your computer and JDK 8 or higher

 ## Getting Started